slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9805-A/packetizer_raw_output.md

 Revise the text to clarify that the normative permission to use the IPv6 Router Alert option is based on actual RAO usage rather than solely on inclusion in Appendix A, and explain that the appendix is a snapshot rather than a binding enumeration.

+**Severity:** Medium
+  *Basis:* Ambiguous phrasing could lead to misinterpretation by implementers regarding which protocols are allowed to continue using the IPv6 RAO, potentially resulting in interoperability issues.

+**Confidence:** High

 ---

 ## Report 2: 9805-A-2